Colonial-Dev/fishtank/DEFINITIONS.md

 ```

 This is not included in the POSIX harness, which automatically applies `set -eu` to abort on non-zero exit codes or uses of unset variables.

+[^1]: If you're wondering "how the hell does it do that" - it saves them as OCI annotations that are read back at creation time.
+[Did you know you can just use the ASCII separator characters to separate things?](https://github.com/Colonial-Dev/box/blob/0c45cfe2c51a4ff1c3f62b3f753bcfeab882a56b/src/podman.rs#L341-L352) They're right there.
+Nobody can stop you.